systemshift/memex-server/docs/DESIGN.md

 - Magic number for identification
 - Version number for format changes
 - Fixed-size header with counts and offsets
-- Content blobs stored sequentially
+- Content chunks with reference counting
 - Node and edge data with metadata
 - Index for efficient lookup